 Colle delle Chaberton is a high mountain pass at an elevation of 2.674m (8,772ft) above the sea level, located in the French Alps, in the département of Hautes-Alpes.

-The road to the summit is extreme.
-It’s gravel, and is called Strada militare dello Chaberton, also known as Strada militare di Val Morino or Fenils-Chaberton road.
-This road starts in the village of Fénils in the Italian Susa Valley.
-In present days the runway is extremely poor and at an altitude of 2,300 meters the way is no longer passable.
+The road to the summit is totally unpaved.
+It's called Strada militare dello Chaberton, also known as Strada militare di Val Morino or Fenils-Chaberton road.
+This road starts at the village of Fénils in the Italian Susa Valley.
+In present days the runway is extremely poor and at an altitude of 2,300 meters is no longer passable.